Nine things to look for when comparing university courses

 On The Uni Guide course pages we’ve analysed these figures so you can see at a glance whether salaries and employment rates are high, typical or low compared to graduates of the same subject from other universities.

 Why it’s useful: some fields require you to get some experience under your belt before you see a bump up in salary (so don’t be put off if the initial graduate salary for a subject is low).
-A good example is performing arts, where spots are competitive and you need to work your way up before you see a difference in your pay.

 9. Professional accreditation